telerik/winforms-docs/richtexteditor/features/hyperlink.md

 {{endregion}}

 ## HyperlinkRangeStart and HyperlinkRangeEnd

-HyperlinkRangeStart and HyperlinkRangeEnd are Inline DocumentElements and can be added to the inlines of a document, if you are building the contents of a
-          RadDocument in code-behind.
+HyperlinkRangeStart and HyperlinkRangeEnd are Inline DocumentElements and can be added to the inlines of a document, if you are building the contents of a RadDocument in code-behind.

-Here is an example that creates a document with a hyperlink spanning several paragraphs, including an image in one of the paragraphs:#_[C#] _
+Here is an example that creates a document with a hyperlink spanning several paragraphs, including an image in one of the paragraphs:

 {{source=..\SamplesCS\RichTextEditor\Features\HyperlinkCode.cs region=startend}}
 {{source=..\SamplesVB\RichTextEditor\Features\HyperlinkCode.vb region=startend}}